spkenv/spk/docs/develop/build.md

 The `dev build` and `dev test` commands can be used independantly to build and test the codebase, but the `spk` and `pytest` commands can also be invoked separately for local execution and testing, respectively.

-Before running spk as a local command, it will need to be installed into the virtual envrionment in development mode.
+Before running spk as a local command, it will need to be installed into the virtual environment in development mode.
 From within the `dev env` shell, run `python setup.py develop` to accomplish this.
 You may also need to execute this command any time that you change the rust portion of the spk codebase, to trigger a rebuild of the extension.

 ### Unit Testing